Team1690/Pathfinder/README.md

 sh scripts/build.sh
 ```
 This should create a dist-\<commit-sha> folder with the files:
- - `Pathfinder.exe`
+ - `pathfinder.exe`
- - `pathfinder-algorithm.exe`
+ - `Pathfinder-algorithm.exe`

-Confusingly the `pathfinder-alogirthm.exe` is the file you want to run to execute the app.
+To run the app run `pathfinder.exe` the app with the icon

 ---
 ### Run & Debug